Data and Analytics | Georgina | 24 June 2022

 Insurers around the globe are optimistic about and preparing for a post-pandemic environment.
 Despite current optimism, uncertainties still exist, including climate change, inflation’s impact on global supply chains, the Great Resignation, and the pandemic itself, which still isn’t over.
 The range of risks insurers face is broader than ever.

-Our new whitepaper co-authored with Business Agility, and Endava Company, a digital transformation provider for the insurance industry, and AWS explores the ways smart data and networks reduce risk for insurers.
+Our new whitepaper co-authored with Endava, a digital transformation provider for the insurance industry, and AWS explores the ways smart data and networks reduce risk for insurers.
 The article covers the difference between big data, small data and wide data, the “smart” customer experience, risk in the age of smart data and more.
 Here’s a preview:

 Big data, small data, wide data: Why do they matter for insurance and risk?